|Rating:||8.6 / 10|

 $550.00 as at January 2017

 The following price are the best available in store at the time of review.
-Cheaper deals may be available online.
+Cheaper deals are usually available online.

 Front view of the Sony RX100 in the ‘on’ position.
 When the camera is turned on the lens is extended